Constantin Meunier

-Constantin Meunier (/fr/; 12 April 1831 - 4 April 1905) was a Belgian painter and sculptor.
-He made an important contribution to the development of modern art by elevating the image of the industrial worker, docker and miner to an icon of modernity.
-His work is a reflection of the industrial, social and political developments of his day and represents a compassionate and committed view of man and the world.
+Constantin Meunier (/fr/; 12 April 1831 - 4 April 1905) was an influential Belgian painter and sculptor who is best known for his realist depictions of agricultural labourers, metalworkers, dockers, and coal miners, especially from the 1880s and 1890s.

 Early life and education

-Constantin Meunier was born in the traditionally working-class area of Etterbeek in Brussels.
-His family was poor and suffered from the negative economic impact caused by the Belgian Revolution which had taken place the year before Meunier's birth.
+Constantin Meunier was born in the traditionally working-class area of Etterbeek on the outskirts of the city of Brussels.
+His family was poor and suffered from the economic hardship following the Belgian Revolution (1830) which took place the year before Meunier's birth.
 Meunier's father committed suicide when he was just four years old.